 The Centre for Propulsion and Thermal Power Engineering is around 80 staff strong (including visiting academics) and one of the largest research and education activities within the University.
 The activity spans across land, off-shore, marine, air and space power and propulsion applications, with a particular specialisation in gas turbine engineering.
 We believe there is a very bright future for gas turbines for power and propulsion, due to the fundamental changes resulting from the need to protect the environment.
 These changes, which bring about several exciting technology developments, are firmly embedded in our research and education delivery.
 This is a time of deep change that will produce a vast demand for new talent.

-To that end, our activity is characterised by a very close integration of taught and short-course education and research, with more than 100 students attending the internationally recognised Thermal Power and Propulsion MSc course each year, and more than 80 full-time and part-time PhD students.
-Key to the success of the Centre have been the quality of our teaching, the calibre of our research and technical staff, our numerical and analytical skills, as well as our large-scale experimental activity housed in our Gas Turbine Laboratories.
+To that end, our activity is characterised by a very close integration of taught and short course education and research, with more than 100 students attending the internationally recognised Thermal Power and Propulsion MSc course each year, and more than 80 full-time and part-time PhD students.
+Key to the success of the Centre has been the quality of our teaching, the calibre of our research and technical staff, our numerical and analytical skills, as well as our large-scale experimental activity housed in our Gas Turbine Laboratories.

 There is a sea change taking place with a fundamental aim to protect the environment while protecting the socioeconomic benefits we are currently experiencing – find out more.
 Key to this is the conception, development, certification, commissioning, deployment, operation and maintenance of advanced thermal power and production concepts and equipment.
 Our team is at the heart of this revolution in space, air, land and sea thermal power and propulsion applications.
 These include hydrogen use in space, air, land and sea, supercritical CO2 cycles and many other disruptive ideas being taught, researched, analysed and tested by staff and students in the Centre.